nicholasdille/k8s-templates/README.md

 ytt -f app/nginx -f overlay/namespace -v stage=nginx-qa
 ```

+## Writing apps and overlays

+Note that files are processed in alphanumeric order.

 ## Testing

 Test folders can contains a file `run.sh` which is executed instead of a generic test.